sourcegraph/about/company/values.md

 As a team's size and scope grows, it (unintentionally) tends to become a workgroup.
 Resist this by aggressively focusing, or by splitting it into smaller teams.

-## If it's not used, it's useless

-The only way to measure the value of your work is whether it's used by our users, customers, or team.
-If you do something and it gets ignored, never ships, or never gains meaningful adoption, then it's useless---even if it took a lot of time.
-Even if it was hard.
-Even if you had a beautiful solution.
-Even if someone else told you to do it.
-Even if it was someone else's responsibility to deliver it to the customer and grow usage after you built it (which is usually a red flag).
-If you're working on something, always follow through to make sure it gets used.
-And if you find something that’s not being used, remove it.

-It's completely OK to try things that end up not being useful!
-That is how we learn.